gw2efficiency/gw2-api.com/README.md

 **Future**

 In the future, this project will not stay online, but instead be integrated into gw2efficiency directly.
+The code of this module will still stay online, but it will not be used in production anymore.

 ## Roadmap